jexia/jexia-sdk-js/extra_docs/quickstart.md

 ### [Initialization and Authentication](#init-sdk)

-The `jexiaClient()` function will return a a `Promise` of the `Client` class.
-You can provide a custom `fetch` standard compliant function as a parameter, as default we are using are using `node-fetch` package at NodeJS, and the native browser's `fetch` implementation.
+The `jexiaClient()` function will return a `Promise` of the `Client` class.
+You can provide a custom `fetch` standard compliant function as a parameter, as default we are using `node-fetch` package at NodeJS, and the native browser's `fetch` implementation.

 ``` Typescript
 import { Client } from "jexia-sdk-js";